gramener/gramex/gramex/guide/config/README.md

             level: WARN           # Ignore anything less severe than warnings
             handlers:
                 - console         # Write the output to the console
+                - warn-log        # In addition, write warnings to warn.csv

 Gramex offers the following pre-defined handlers: